Mr Tom Olney

 My project, Measuring the impact of the LDCC workshops, received a Highly Commended award at the 7th eSTEeM Scholarship Projects of the Year Awards 2024.
 I am currently principal investigator on the OU Open Societal Challenges (OSC) project, Enhancing the quality of learning and teaching in the Chinese Open University system, the findings of which will form the basis of a Research Excellence Framework (REF) Impact Case Study for submission in 2029.

 I am a regular reviewer for a number of peer reviewed academic journals, which include Distance Education, The Journal of Learning Analytics, International Journal of Educational Technology in Higher Education, and Frontiers of Digital Education.
-I am co-chair of the LA practitioner track at the Learning Analytics & Knowledge 2025 (LAK25) Conference.
+I was co-chair of the LA practitioner track at the Learning Analytics & Knowledge 2025 (LAK25) Conference.

+I am currently working towards a PhD by Published Work for submission and review in 2026.
 A full list of my published authored work can be found below, or on my Google Scholar page.

 Publications